Highlands County, Florida

 Highlands County is a county located in the Florida Heartland region of the U.S. state of Florida.
 As of the 2020 census, the population was 101,235.
 Its county seat is Sebring.

-Highlands County comprises the Sebring-Avon Park, FL Metropolitan Statistical Area.
+Highlands County comprises the Sebring, FL Metropolitan Statistical Area.
+The SMA was first defined in 2003 as the Sebring, Florida Micropolitan Statistical Area (μSA), consisting of Highlands County.
+The status of the area was changed to a metropolitan statistical area (MSA) in 2013.
+The MSA was renamed the Sebring-Avon Park, Florida MSA in 2018.
+The name reverted to Sebring, Florida MSA in 2023.

 History

 Highlands County was created in 1921 along with Charlotte, Glades, and Hardee, when they were separated from DeSoto County.
 It was named for the terrain of the county.
 It boasted the fifth-oldest population in America in 2012.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1106 sqmi, of which 1017 sqmi is land and 89 sqmi (8.1%) is water.
 In area, it is the 14th largest county in Florida.
 Highlands County is bounded on the east by the Kissimmee River.
 Lake Istokpoga, the largest lake in the county, is connected to the Kissimmee River by two canals; the Istokpoga canal, and the C41 (outflow) canal.